 After long last, I have finished the construction and assembly of my “wedding cake” phonotrope, complete with all its various paper layers.
-In the rough, off-the-cuff smartphone video posted above, I give the phonotrope a quick whirl on my turntable.
+In the rough, off-the-cuff smartphone video posted below, I give the phonotrope a quick whirl on my turntable.

 The imagery on this phonotrope includes a twirling gold wedding ring, a hand holding this same ring, a snake that twists and turns into a variation on a figure-eight, and a weeping lover’s eye.
 Lover’s eye jewellery was popular in the late 1700s and early 1800s, when stylish aristocratic men and women often wore the miniature portraits depicting one eye (usually) of their spouse or lover.
 Typically painted on ivory, the tiny portraits were fashioned as brooches, rings, pendants, and lockets.
 The lover’s eye is surrounded by an ouroburos (a snake devouring its own tail, symbolic of the cycle of life, death, and rebirth), which ties back to the snake loop below (itself a looping infinity symbol) which appears on the first layer of this phonotrope.

 I plan on building two more phonotropes, making the total number of phonotropes for my proposed installation four.
 Stay tuned.

 Incidentally, below is a video of the first phonotrope in this series — this one prominently features a medusae jellyfish.